Juideepa/Medical-image-assistant--Smart-Doctor/README.md

 🩺 AI Medical Image Analysis System

 An AI-powered Medical Image Analysis Web Application built using Google Gemini 2.5 Flash-Lite (Vision Model) and Streamlit.
 The system allows users to upload medical images such as MRI scans, CT scans, X-rays, and dermatological images, and generates a structured AI-based medical report using advanced prompt engineering.

 🔗 Live Demo:
 👉 https://medical-image-assistant--smart-doctor-juideepa.streamlit.app/

-⚠️ This project is for educational purposes only and does not replace professional medical advice.

 🚀 Features